 While known for our Zinfandel, Cabernet Sauvignon and Merlot, Caparone Winery is one of the first American producers of the three noble Italian varieties.
 Each of our wines receive two years of barrel aging and are never fined, filtered or blended.
 Our wines show balance, complexity and restraint.
 They are always of moderate alcohol and will improve in the bottle for many years.

-To put it simply, we take a classical approach to our winemaking.
-By that we mean that we favor the natural over the artificial, and, usually, tradition over technology.
+We have a classical approach to winemaking.
+In other words we favor the natural over the artificial, and, usually, tradition over technology.
 We believe that the finest wines are created by nature - they are a reflection of the vine and the place where it grows.
 Truly great wines are an expression of nature, not of the gadgets and chemicals that are used so often in modern winemaking.
 So we take great pains to interfere as little as possible.

 We firmly believe that there is no substitute for patience in the making of fine red wines.
 We don't take any shortcuts to bring our wines to market sooner - we do not fine, filter, centrifuge, micro-oxygenate, or do anything else to speed the winemaking process.

 The techniques we use are mostly a collection of traditional European winemaking practices; they include hand racking, long skin-contact, submerged cap fermentations, several years of barrel aging, and a year of bottle aging.
 All of our wines are unfined and unfiltered.
 We do take advantage of modern technology where appropriate: temperature controlled, closed stainless steel fermenters, for example.
 While the way we make wines is slow, labor intensive and different from most California producers, we feel it’s worth the result.